-Remove damaged and dead wood from trees.
+Remove dead and damaged wood from trees and shrubs.

 Denise Duvic, MG